michaelanis14/ShadowSocks-Android-app/README.md

 * Clone the repo using `git clone --recurse-submodules <repo>` or update submodules using `git submodule update --init --recursive`
 * Build it using Android Studio or gradle script
-  * Please Disable instant-run in Android studio
+  * Please disable instant-run in Android studio

 ### BUILD WITH DOCKER